gdey/goose/README.md

 ### Goals of this fork

-`github.com/gdey/goose` is a fork of `bitbucket.org/liamstask/goose` with the following changes:
+`github.com/gdey/goose` is a Hard fork of `bitbucket.org/liamstask/goose` with the following changes:
 - No config files
 - [Default goose binary](./cmd/goose/main.go) can migrate SQL files only
 - Go migrations: